Microsoft Office 365 security best practices for business

 Office 365 includes specialist tools to handle phishing attacks.
 These advanced threat protection tools go beyond trusting employees not to open malicious links.
 They actively inspect emails to detect malicious content.

 For example, users can sandbox attachments automatically with Application Guard.
-This creates a protected environment to open PDFs or spreadsheets.
+This creates a protected environment to open pdfs or spreadsheets.
 Application Guard scans files to detect unsafe sources.
 This matters because Office files are common attack vectors.
 Sandboxing makes it much less likely that an innocent document will spark a security alert.

 These measures do not remove all phishing risks.
 Zero-day threats are still an issue.
-But together, Application Guard, email tagging, and Safe Links provide plenty of defense against social engineering attacks.
+But together, Application Guard, email tagging and Safe Links provide plenty of defense against social engineering attacks.

 5. Use anti-malware solutions